kaaproject/kaa-rfcs/0010-endpoint-metadata-extension/README.md

 {
   "$schema": "http://json-schema.org/draft-04/schema#",
-  "description": "10/EPMDX get metadata response", "type": "object",
+  "description": "10/EPMDX get metadata response",
-  "properties": {
-    "id": {
-      "type": "integer",
-      "description": "The message identifier used to match server response to the request" },
-    "metadata": {

   "type": "object",
   "patternProperties": {
     "^[a-zA-Z0-9]+$": {}
   },
   "additionalProperties": false,
   "description": "The endpoint metadata object.
-The property names of this object are metadata keys and values of these properties are values.
-May not present on the error status response"
+The property names of this object are metadata keys and values of these properties are values."
-    },
-    "statusCode": {
-      "type": "integer",
-      "minimum": 200,
-      "description": "Status code based on HTTP status codes" },
-    "reasonPhrase": {
-      "type": "string",
-      "minLength": 1,
-      "description": "A human-readable string explaining the cause of an error (if any). `OK` if request was successful" }
-  },
-  "required": [
-    "id",
-    "statusCode",
-    "reasonPhrase"
-  ],
-  "additionalProperties": false
 }
 ```

-  where
-  - `id` MUST match that in the request

 Examples: